kakemotokeita/openseespy-docker-vscode/README.md

 # openseespy-docker-vscode

-This is example code to use openseespy with docker and Visual Studio Code.
+This is example code to use [OpenSeesPy](https://openseespydoc.readthedocs.io/en/latest/) with docker and Visual Studio Code.

 ## Requirements